guyinacube/powerapps-docs-pr/articles/guided-learning/learning-create-data-source.md

 <properties
-   pageTitle="Create a data source by using a formula | Microsoft PowerApps" description="Build a data source using only a formula" services="" suite="powerapps" documentationCenter="na"
+   pageTitle="Create a data source by using a formula | Microsoft PowerApps" description="Build a data source using only a formula and, later, use the data source to build galleries." services="" suite="powerapps" documentationCenter="na"